viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Your machine's configuration page now includes a panel for your camera.

 - To choose the camera the robot will use, click the **video path** field.
-  - If your robot is connected to the Viam app, you'll see a list of available cameras.
+  - If your machine is connected to the Viam app, you'll see a list of available cameras.
   - Select the `camera` you want to use, then click **Save config**.

 ![An instance of the webcam component named 'cam'](/tutorials/pet-photographer/webcam-component.png)